 - Faster recovery and shorter hospital stay.

-Watch a video about Mako made by the company that produces the system.
 Be advised that individual results may vary and there are risks associated with any surgical procedure.
 Talk with your doctor about these risks to find out if Mako is right for you.

 If you need a referral to an orthopedic surgeon who performs hip and knee surgery at Centennial Hills Hospital Medical Center, call our free physician referral service at 702-388-4888.